AndreaTirinzoni/iw-transfer-rl/README.md

 # Importance Weighted Transfer of Samples in Reinforcement Learning

-This repository contains an implementation of the Importance Weighted Fitted Q-Iteration (IWFQI) algorithm proposed by [1], together with instructions on how to reproduce the experiments proposed in the paper.Here is some text.
+This repository contains the code for our [paper](https://arxiv.org/abs/1805.10886) Importance Weighted Transfer of Samples in Reinforcement Learning, which was accepted at ICML 2018.
+We provide a small library for the transfer of samples in RL (named TRLIB), including an implementation of the Importance Weighted Fitted Q-Iteration (IWFQI) algorithm [1] together with instructions on how to reproduce the experiments proposed in the paper.

 ### Abstract